-The Mekong Delta feeds a good half of Vietnam, its fertile waterways rich with nutrients that travel hundreds of miles through neighbouring countries, ending up in fisheries and rice fields.
-Stilt-houses line the quiet backwaters, and floating markets bob and jostle as farmers trade produce and hot breakfasts in the early morning.
-It makes sense to explore the Delta by boat, particularly if it’s your own private sampan - the traditional Delta houseboat, built to navigate narrow channels that the deep-hulled tourist boats cannot.
+The Mekong Delta feeds over half of Vietnam, its fertile waterways rich with nutrients that travel hundreds of miles through neighbouring countries, ending up in fisheries and rice fields.
+Stilt-houses line the quiet backwaters and floating markets bob and jostle, as farmers trade produce and hot breakfasts in the early morning.
+It makes sense to explore the Delta by boat, particularly if it’s your own private sampan - the traditional Delta houseboat, built to navigate narrow channels that the deep-hulled tourist boats can’t sail.

-The vessels are modern, but built to a traditional design that very much invokes the spirit of Vietnam, with gleaming dark planks and woven rattan walls and ceilings.
-A row of big windows runs the length of the boat, with a furnished sundeck in the prow, and outdoor breakfast area to stern.
+The vessels are modern but built to a traditional design that very much evokes the spirit of historic Vietnam, with gleaming dark planks and woven rattan walls and ceilings.
+A row of big windows runs the length of the boat, with a furnished sundeck in the prow, and outdoor breakfast area to the stern.

-Meals are often served on board, with plenty of fresh fruit and tea for snacks, but there are also several opportunities to enjoy excellent local cuisine on land, from tasty market morsels to a romantic candlelit dinner served in one of the Delta’s ancient houses.
+Meals are often served on board, with plenty of fresh fruit and tea, but there are also several opportunities to enjoy excellent local cuisine on land, from tasty market morsels to a romantic candlelit dinner served in one of the Delta’s ancient houses.

-The sampans are certainly perfect for honeymooners and couples (the crew are sensitive enough to get out of the way when you don’t need them) but multi-cabin boats are available for groups of up to six - excellent for families and friends.
+The sampans are certainly perfect for honeymooners and couples but multi-cabin boats are available for groups of up to six - excellent for families and friends.
 However you customise it, a trip in a traditional sampan gets you closer to the heart of rural Vietnam.